cockroachdb/docs/v2.1/create-security-certificates.md

 -------------|------------
 `ca.crt`     | CA certificate.
 `client.<user>.crt` | Client certificate for `<user>` (e.g., `client.root.crt` for user `root`). <br><br> Must be signed  by `ca.crt`.
 Also, `client.<username>.crt` must have `CN=<user>` (for example, `CN=marc` for `client.marc.crt`)
-`client.<user>.key` | Key for the client certificate
+`client.<user>.key` | Key for the client certificate.

 Optionally, if you have a certificate issued by a public CA to securely access the Admin UI, you need to place the certificate and key (`ui.crt` and `ui.key` respectively) in the directory specified by the `--certs-dir` flag.
 For more information, refer to [Use a UI certificate and key to access the Admin UI](create-security-certificates-custom-ca.html#accessing-the-admin-ui-for-a-secure-cluster).

 Note the following:

-- The `node.crt` file created using the `cockroach cert` commands is multi-functional, which means the same certificate is presented when the node acts as a server as well as a client.
-To make the certificate multi-functional, the `node.crt` created using the `cockroach cert` command has `CN=node` and the list of IP addresses and DNS names listed in `Subject Alternative Name` field.
-This is needed to make sure that, when the node is acting as a client, it is indeed connected to another CockroachDB node, not a man-in-the-middle.
+- By default, the same `node.crt` is used for both incoming connections (from SQL and Admin UI clients, and from other CockroachDB nodes) and for outgoing connections to other CockroachDB nodes.
+To make this possible, the `node.crt` created using the `cockroach cert` command has `CN=node` and the list of IP addresses and DNS names listed in `Subject Alternative Name` field.

 - The CA key is never loaded automatically by `cockroach` commands, so it should be created in a separate directory, identified by the `--ca-key` flag.